yui-mhcp/detection/README.md

 | detection | `detect`  | detect objects on images / videos and allow multiple saving types (save cropped boxes, detected images, video frames, ...)    |
 | stream    | `stream`  | perform detection on your camera (also allow to save frames) |

-You can check the `detection` notebook for a concrete demonstration
+The `detection` notebook provides a concrete demonstration of these functions :smile:

 ## Available models